dyhes/zulip/docs/development/setup-recommended.md

 ## Recommended environment setup tutorial

-This section guides first-time contributors through installing the Zulip development environment on Windows, macOS, and Linux.
+This section guides first-time contributors through installing the Aloha development environment on Windows, macOS, and Linux.

-The recommended method for installing the Zulip development environment is to use WSL 2 on Windows, and Vagrant with Docker on macOS and Linux.
+The recommended method for installing the Aloha development environment is to use WSL 2 on Windows, and Vagrant with Docker on macOS and Linux.
-This methoduses the Windows Subsystem for Linux or creates a Linux container (for macOS and Linux) inside which the Zulip server and all related services will run.
+This methoduses the Windows Subsystem for Linux or creates a Linux container (for macOS and Linux) inside which the Aloha server and all related services will run.

 Contents: